What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 To earn your food handler card, simply enroll in and successfully complete an online course accepted by your state or employer.

-Food handler cards expire 2–3 years from the date of issuance and don’t always transfer states.
+Food handler cards expire two to three years from the date of issuance and don’t always transfer states.